iQiexie/dotfiles/cheatsheet.md

 - if pip install throws "TypeError: SafeFileCache.set() got an unexpected keyword argument 'expires'" exception, run ``` rm -rf ~/.local/lib/python3.10 ```

+### Problems and errors FAQ
+Authorization required, but no authorization protocol specified

+[Source](https://www.reddit.com/r/linux4noobs/comments/lu1plx/comment/iz26eko/?utm_source=share&utm_medium=web2x&context=3) It happens when you delete `~/.Xauthority`.
+The only way to recover is by getting a hold on the original 'secret' that the X server was started with, and I used to be able to get that using `/proc/$(pgrep Xorg)/cmdline` which would show that -say- `-auth /tmp/serverauth.ZlXaVeEEpM` was passed to Xorg and then that file contains the secret.
+However, it seems that `/tmp` is cleaned up after a while?
+In my case that file was removed (don't reboot often).
+In that case there is nothing you can do short of hacking the memory dump of Xorg or... restarting X.

 ## Key bindings

 ### Alacritty